 Dipping my already damp #6 synthetic round into the frisket, I used the scrap paper as a palette and smoothed my brush to a point.

 I then painted a layer of liquid frisket over the entire pear, stem and all.

-Do not use your sable brushes for frisket.
+TIP: Do NOT use your sable brushes for frisket.
 It will ruin them by getting embedded in the hairs.

 Use a synthetic hair brush, moisten it before use.
-For even easier cleaning, use mildly soapy water for wetting and rinsing your frisket brush.
+For even easier cleaning, use mild soapy water for wetting and rinsing your frisket brush.

 I taped off the edges of the entire painting with masking tape, gently smoothed the inside edges down and allowed the frisket time to dry.

 Using washes of Alizarin Crimson and Dioxazine Purple, I laid in the red squares of the tablecloth.